oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.4.1 ( December 16, 2020 ) =
+* [Navigator] Added "Plugins" option for quickly navigating to Installed Plugins, Plugins > Add New, Active, Inactive, Auto-updates Enabled, Auto-updates Disabled, Upload Plugin admin pages from anywhere with links to also open in new tabs for admins.
+* [Navigator] Made additions under New option only for admin users.
+* [Navigator] Templates and Pages (for directly editing with Oxygen) top-level WP admin bar menu items now appear only for admins.

 = 1.4.0 ( December 15, 2020 ) =
 * [Rank Math] Fixed Oxygen's shortcodes from appearing in Rank Math's XML sitemaps for images and image captions.
 * [General] "Oxy Toolbox" admin menu item no longer appears for "Edit Only" users.